Destination Style

 Layering and final flourishes (16-20)

-The last five round out the suitcase: gold hoops, a trench for shoulder seasons, the right denim, kitten heels for dinner reservations, and a crochet maxi for the coast.
-Italian dressing sits inside the broader 2026 fashion shifts that pull the year toward natural fibers and structured shapes.
+The last five round out the suitcase.
+Gold hoops, a trench for shoulder seasons, the right denim, kitten heels for dinner, and a crochet maxi for the coast.
+Italian dressing sits inside the broader 2026 fashion shifts toward natural fibers and structured shapes.

 16. Chunky Gold Hoop Earrings